seanxwh/Udacity_self_driving_car/Traffic_Signs_CNN/README.md

 **A:**
-we randomly choose 5 images from the test dataset, and the classification have also predict the right result
+we randomly choose 5 images from the test dataset.
+In the examples below, we can see the classifier have trouble classify the 4th image.
+One speculation for such issue is both corresponding signs have similar shape in the middle area, also the size of image is $32*32$ which limit detail within picture, all these resulting a wrong classification

 ```python